Common name: wallum froglet

 Scientific name: Crinia tinnula

 Conservation status: The wallum froglet is listed as Vulnerable in Queensland (Nature Conservation Act 1992).
-It is ranked as a high priority under the department's Back on Track species prioritisation framework.

 The wallum froglet is a small frog that grows up to 20 mm in length and has a pointed snout.
 The skin on the dorsal side (back or top side) may be smooth or have irregular rounded projections.
 Irregular dark markings, or stripes are evident on the dorsal side and colouration ranges from light grey, beige, red-brown to dark-brown.
 The ventral surface (front or bottom side) is granular, off-white with dark grey speckling or dark grey with white speckling and a distinct stripe runs down the throat and belly.
 The fingers and toes are unwebbed and toes do not have flattened disks or pads at their tips.
 Tadpoles are grey or brown above with irregular darker markings and have an oval shaped body and a tail that is 1.5 times the body length.